 If you’re struggling with a low credit score, you may want to take steps to repair your credit before applying for a loan.
 Making your payments on time, paying down any outstanding debt, and bring past-due accounts up to date will all help your score go up.
 If you have substantial debt, consider consolidating all the outstanding loans and paying one monthly payment toward the sum.
 However, avoid closing any accounts after the balances are paid off, as this causes the percentage of utilized credit to increase, which doesn’t help your score.

 At Sweeney Cars, we offer competitive financing options to automotive buyers in and around Youngstown, Ohio.
 We offer a quick and easy way to apply online, helping you to get the preapproval you need to make an informed decision.
 Our location also carries an extensive selection of high-quality pre-owned vehicles, so we can help you get behind the wheel of your dream car, truck, or SUV.

-Contact us, fill out our online form, or visit our location to get started.
+Contact us, fill out our online form below, or visit our location to get started.